ShipChain/smart-contracts/README.md

 ## Startup

+1. Run `bin/dc build`.

+2. Run `bin/ddo yarn` to install the required packages.

+3. Run a ganache instance.

-### CLI
++ CLI

     Run dockerized ganache in daemon mode

     `bin/dc up -d ganache`

     Then your Truffle commands will be run with

     `bin/truffle <migrate|console|test>`

-### GUI
++ GUI

     Run Ganache locally on your host computer.
 In the settings, listen for connections on all interfaces.

     Then your Truffle commands will be run with

     `bin/truffle --network gui <migrate/console/test>`

     Or the shortcut script

     `bin/truffle-gui <migrate/console/test>`

 ## Compile